minprog/app-studio/30 Android/31 Volley/10 Content.md

         {
             super.onCreate()

-            ...<send http request with Volley>...
+            ...<send http request>...

             button = findViewById(R.id.button);
             button.text = "Click Me";
         }
     }

-Usually, if you perform actions in the `onCreate` method, the screen of the activity is not displayed correctly until everything is done.
-That's why Volley works **ansynchronously**.
+Normally, if you perform actions in the `onCreate` method, the screen of the activity is not displayed correctly until everything is done.
+The HTTP request is waiting for a response and only then the button is changed and finally, the activity becomes visible and the user can interact with it.

+That's why Volley works **asynchronously**.
 This means that whenever you send a request to Volley, it will do this independently, while the rest of your code runs.
 For example, in the code above, when `onCreate` is run:

 - the request will be sent off without waiting on a response;
 - the button will get its new text;